happypeter/LGCB/book/vim_intro.md

 so here this is my guide to the __vim__ official help files, enjoy.

-Screencasts can be a lot of help in learning __vim__, so I am building some in easy English, following the flow of __vim__ `:h`, focusing on only basic stuff, and giving extra explain whenever I think is necessary.
+Screencasts can be a lot of help in learning vim, so I am building some

-All the Screencasts are here:
+here:

 <http://www.happycasts.net>